How Much Does a Plumber Cost?

 - Can you provide references?

-- What is your trip fee, or is my home within your service area?
+- Do you charge a service fee or a trip fee, and is my home within your service area?

 - How fast is your response time?